SusheelThapa/command/command/c/chown.md

 ## Description

 `chown` stands for change owner which changes user or group ownership of a file, directory, or symbolic link.
 Every file or directory has group or user ownership in Linux.
-Since, multiple users and groups can use same Linux system so they all have unique names and IDs.
+Since multiple users and groups can use same Linux system, they all have unique names and IDs.
 Name and ID of a user and a group can be same.

 For displaying the owner of any file or folder, one can use